 Department Chair & George Christian Centennial Professor

-His writing has appeared in such diverse publications as: The Nation, The New Republic, The Daily Beast, Salon, Times Literary Supplement, Bookforum, New York Review of Books Daily, Film Comment, The Paris Review Daily, Los Angeles Review of Books, The Criterion Collection, The Threepenny Review, Film Quarterly, New German Critique, Partisan Review, Raritan, Wall Street Journal and the New York Times Book Review.
-From 1995-2004, he taught at Wesleyan University, in Middletown, Connecticut, and has been a visiting professor at the University of Pennsylvania and at Dartmouth College.
+His writing has appeared in such diverse publications as: The Nation, The New Republic, the Times Literary Supplement, Bookforum, New York Review of Books Daily, Film Comment, The Paris Review Daily, Los Angeles Review of Books, The Daily Beast, The Criterion Collection, The Threepenny Review, Film Quarterly, New German Critique, Partisan Review, Raritan, Wall Street Journal and the New York Times Book Review.
+From 1995-2004, he taught at Wesleyan University, in Middletown, CT, and has been a visiting professor at the University of Pennsylvania and at Dartmouth College.